Our patients

 Via Canada Helps

-Click above or below to get re-directed to our charity account with CanadaHelps.org
+Click on the icon below to get re-directed to our charity account with CanadaHelps.org

 WE ARE HUMBLED AND GRATEFUL TO BE ABLE TO PROMOTE CO-EXISTENCE WITH WILDLIFE ON